OpenNebula/addon-appmarket/doc/appmarket_worker_installation_and_configuration.md

     appmarket-user create <username> <password> -u <admin_user> -p <admin_pass>

+### Simultaneous Jobs

+Each worker is limited to a maximum number of running simultaneous jobs.
+To increase or decrease the default number (5) change to following in the configuration:

+    # Maximum number of simultaneous jobs
+    :max_jobs: 5

 ### Poll Interval

 The interval at which the AppMarket Worker polls the AppMarket for new jobs: